James Brailsford Erwin: Military career

-He was born on July 11, 1856 in Savannah, Georgia to Robert Erwin and Mary Ann Gallaudet.
+He was born on July 11, 1856, in Savannah, Georgia, to Robert Erwin and Mary Ann Gallaudet.
 He attended Trinity College in Hartford, Connecticut.
-He graduated from the United States Military Academy in 1880 with the rank of second lieutenant and was assigned to the 4th Cavalry at Fort Hayes where he served in the American Indian Wars.
+He graduated from the United States Military Academy in 1880 with the rank of second lieutenant and was assigned to the 4th Cavalry at Fort Hayes, where he served in the American Indian Wars.
 He married Isabel Doan of St. Louis, Missouri.

-From 1897-1899 he served as the commanding officer of Fort Yellowstone and the Acting Superintendent of Yellowstone National Park.
+From 1897 to 1899 he served as the commanding officer of Fort Yellowstone and the Acting Superintendent of Yellowstone National Park.
 He served in the Philippine–American War from 1899 to 1902.
 During the 1906 San Francisco earthquake he was in charge of the relief effort.
 He then served in the Pancho Villa Expedition from 1915 to 1916 and led the 6th Infantry Division during World War I.

 He was awarded the Army Distinguished Service Medal, the citation for which reads:

 After returning to the United States, he retired from the army on July 11, 1920.
-He died on July 10, 1924 in Pasadena, California, a day before his 68th birthday.
-He was buried in Calvary Cemetery and Mausoleum in Saint Louis, Missouri.
+He died on July 10, 1924, in Pasadena, California, a day before his 68th birthday.
+He was buried at Calvary Cemetery and Mausoleum in Saint Louis, Missouri.